Registration is Now Open to Begin Any time

 Mike Taylor is the resident healer and co-founder of Strala.
 Named “Best Mover” by MindBodyGreen, he’s practiced Eastern movement and healing techniques, including tai chi, qigong, and shiatsu, for more than three decades.

 In his younger years, Mike challenged centuries of reasonable and well-tested martial traditions in hundreds of competitions, by applying unruly imagination to a world where rules were unbreakable.
 As he got older, he continued on to medical applications of the mind-body connection in university.
-Mike studied mind-body medicine at Harvard, and complementary medicine at Oxford.
-After running into walls with standard medical practice, Mike left his healthcare roots and turned to mountaineering.
+Mike studied mind-body medicine at Harvard, and after running into walls with standard medical practice, Mike left his healthcare roots and turned to mountaineering.
 He worked at a steel mill, joined a web company, then founded a biotech software company.

 Now Mike has found his way back to health care done right, helping people let go of stress in their bodies and minds, and become their own best caregivers.
 Mike still climbs a few mountains in his spare time, and is married to Strala co-founder Tara Stiles.